Taitranz/blog/posts/markdown/example.md

 # Building Posts with Markdown

-Writing posts in markdown keeps the authoring experience fast and flexible.
+Writing posts in markdown keeps the authoring experience fast and flexible.2

 ## Frontmatter Metadata